The Museum Photographs

 The use of the term poor-man’s goldfield, far from being a derogatory one, was used to acknowledge the differences between large rich and usually hard rock mining fields, like Hill End, where fortunes were made and lost, and those fields, like Gulgong, where the returns were low but steady.
 These differences were not only in the value of the gold to be found but also in the use of capital and technology, in the very nature of the settlements, and indeed the people themselves who were attracted to these diggings.

 Merlin’s camera very clearly recorded life on the Gulgong diggings and his photographs show the juxtaposition of the mining activity with the day to day lives of the people.
-Many women and children lived on the Gulgong poor-man’s diggings and the family group was often critical to the success of mining with the assistance of other forms of subsistence labour.
+Many women and children lived on the Gulgong goldfields and the family group was often critical to the success of mining with the assistance of other forms of subsistence labour.